amh11706/Quacken/README.md

 # Quacken
 Source code for Quacken.net.

-Here you will find the source code for the single player Quacken minigame.
+Here you will find the source code for the multiplayer Quacken minigame.
-This is a very early version included only for the sake of completeness.

-The app is launched using "quacken.html" and relies on "getmap.php" to load the map from a database.
+The app is launched using "quacken.php" and relies on the localy hosted SQL server to load properly.